-Cultivars vary in size and can be used for several different purposes in the garden.
-Some smaller types never grow bigger than two feet high, and they make an excellent choice for creating a low border or for adding to rock gardens as single specimens.
+Cultivars vary in size and are used for several different purposes in the garden.
+Some smaller types never grow bigger than two feet high.
+They make an excellent choice for creating a low border or adding to rock gardens as single specimens.

-There are also larger Gaura plants that can make a nice garden centerpiece surrounded by a collection of lower, colorful blooms.
+There are also larger Gaura plants.
+These make nice centerpieces in the garden surrounded by a collection of lower, colorful blooms.
 Among the taller varieties are Biennial Gaura and White Gaura.
 Both are in the five-foot height range.

 Biennial Gaura puts on a lovely show throughout the growing season.
-Its stems are covered with fine hairs, and blossoms of whirling butterflies change color from white to pink to coral red flowers during the summer and into the autumn.
+Fine hairs cover the stems.
+The flowers of whirling butterflies change color from white to pink to coral red during the summer and into the autumn.

 White Gaura is a native of the state of Texas.
 As such, it is very drought tolerant.
 It produces billows of delicate white flowers throughout the summer and fall.